ghoulslash/Quest-Menu/ReadMe.md

 2. Place a bpre0.gba in the extracted folder
 3. Edit insertion address at bottom of insert.s
-4. Edit all custom RAM definitions in src/headers/defs.asm
+4. Edit all custom RAM definitions in src/headers/defs.asm 4a.
+The activation flags cause the quest name to appear in the menu.
+You need <NumQuests> number of activation flags in succession starting at flag 0x"ActiveFlags", and <NumQuests> completion flags in succession, starting from "CompletionFlags"
 5. Make table of quest names at bottom of src/quest_names.asm
 6. Make table of quest descriptions/item IDs in src/quest_descriptions.asm
 7. Make table of quest details in src/quest_selected.asm